-To support building test scenarios in release 8.1.2, the rule developer should provide a mapping between the parameters (which the rule author is familiar with) and the underlying fact model.
+To support building test scenarios, the rule developer should provide a mapping between the parameters (which the rule author is familiar with) and the underlying fact model.
 In this way, when the rule author provides a sample value for say, orderValue, GRAT will know how to build the appropriate Fact object to run the test.